bvarnai/respository-installer/README.md

 ### Stream explained

 For example the team is working on a "theoretical" Java update, migrating from Java 8 to Java 17.
 In the development project repository, they created a branch `java17` and started to work.
-However `master` development continues on Java 8 until everything is ready. `java17` branch needs the Java 17 JDK, tools etc. This means there are two parallel `stream`s of development.
-There will be two `projects.json` files on the corresponding branches with default branches set to `master` or `java17`.
+However `main` development continues on Java 8 until everything is ready. `java17` branch needs the Java 17 JDK, tools etc. This means there are two parallel `stream`s of development.
+There will be two `projects.json` files on the corresponding branches with default branches set to `main` or `java17`.

 If a developer works on `java17` branch, simply switches tooling to that stream
 ```
 ./installer.sh --stream java17 update
 ```

-Other developer who remains on `master` just continues as
+Other developer who remains on `main` just continues as
 ```
-./installer.sh --stream master update
+./installer.sh --stream main update
 ```

 ### Commands